How do Pre-schoolers learn best?

-Though it may seem like it, preschool is not all fun and games.
-In fact, preschoolers learn through the fun and games!
-Research has shown that the development of early literacy and math skills in preschool is associated with future school achievement in both mathematics and literacy.
-3-4 year olds are very enthusiastic about exploring the math and science concepts described below and these positive attitudes can also greatly contribute to their future success in school.
+Though it may seem like it, Pre-school is not all fun and games.
+In fact, 3-4 year olds learn through the fun and games!
+Research has shown that the development of early literacy and math skills in Pre-school is associated with future school achievement in both mathematics and literacy.
+This age group are very enthusiastic about exploring the math and science concepts described below and these positive attitudes can also greatly contribute to their future success in school.
 In addition, as they move through their indoor and outdoor learning environments and manipulate toys, puzzles, and shapes, they develop important cognitive skills.

 Children develop their literacy skills throughout the day, not only during the scheduled “reading” time.
-Staff use read-alouds as well as poems, songs, and rhymes to teach topics across all subjects, and classrooms are filled with signs and labeled objects which help kids make connections between objects and words, and words and letters.
+Staff use story telling as well as poems, songs, and rhymes to teach topics across all subjects.

 In order to build reading skills, our children: